Oranotse/aws-restart-portfolio/Labs/Security/Networking Hardening/README.md

 ## What I Learned

 This lab taught me how to use **Amazon Inspector** to automatically scan AWS resources for security vulnerabilities.
 I learned how to read vulnerability reports by checking the severity level, affected resources, and remediation steps.
-The **National Vulnerability Database (NVD)** link provided detailed information about each security issue.
 I learned how to fix vulnerabilities in Lambda functions by updating the **requirements.txt** file to use the latest package versions.
 Seeing the vulnerability move from **Active** to **Closed** after deploying the fix showed me that Amazon Inspector continuously monitors resources and automatically rescans them after changes are made.